Link Search Menu Expand Document

 Although the perspectives are distinct, they are not independent.
 As things stand, we cannot adequately answer broadly philosophical questions about action, nor about joint action, without reflection on discoveries from the behavioural sciences.

-The course centers on an Integration Challenge:
+The course centers on a set of Integration Questions:

 where there are philosophical, psychological and formal theories which appear to target a single set of phenomena while saying incompatible things about it, we face two questions: